Putting Stuttering

 When we speak, the brain quickly turns ideas into planned words, those planned words into motor plans, and those motor plans into mouth movements.
 For people who stutter, there can be a disruption or “glitch” in how the motor plan is made.

-The moment of stuttering can be so fearful for some speakers that they experience dissociation where the mind detaches from the body, as if watching the interaction from a distance.
+When the speaker senses the glitch, they anticipate that they will stutter on an upcoming word.
+For many people who stutter, this anticipation triggers acute fear — fear of losing control, fear of physically struggling, fear of the listener judging them.
+The moment of stuttering can be so fearful for some speakers that they experience dissociation, which is when the mind detaches from the body, as if it’s watching the interaction from a distance.
 Time itself can feel distorted, either grinding to a halt or rushing past in a blur.

-Explore how each of these contexts shapes the moment — and the person within it.
+Explore how each of these contexts shapes the moment and the person within it.

-Listener Context
+Social Context

 Behavioral Context